kicaj29/aws/DatabasesDynamoDB/readme.md

 Rather than paying for the WCU required to delete the items you can have DynamoDB take care of it for you for free using the time-to-live (or TTL) feature.
 You can configure a particular attribute name as your expiry flag – any item which has that attribute is eligible for expiry.

-The attribute should contain a number representing the time after which deletion is allowed – this time should be in epoch format.
-Within a day or two of passing that expiry time, DynamoDB will delete the item for you – no WCUs are consumed.
+The attribute should **contain a number representing the time after which deletion is allowed – this time should be in epoch format.
+Within a day or two of passing that expiry time, DynamoDB will delete the item for you – no WCUs are consumed**.

 If it’s important to your application to immediately ignore items which are past their expiry time, you can check the epoch time retrieved with any items against current time and handle them accordingly.